12 Different Types of Owls in Ohio

 10. Burrowing Owl

 The Burrowing Owl is one of the unique types of owls in Ohio.
-This small owl is known for its incredibly thin, long legs and long talons.
+This small owl is known for its incredibly thin, long legs and talons.
 The Burrowing Owl can be identified by its grayish-brown coloring, white face and breast markings, and tufted crown.
-They are also easily recognizable by their habit of nesting and roosting in burrows or underground cavities.
+Its habit of nesting and roosting in burrows or underground cavities is also easily recognizable.

 Coupled with that, burrowing owls are known to be active hunters and often hunt by day.
-If you’re lucky, you may catch a glimpse of one of these fascinating types of owls in Ohio!
+If you’re lucky, you may glimpse one of these fascinating owls in Ohio!

 11. Boreal Owl

-The Boreal Owl (Aegolius funereus) is a small, brown owl found throughout Ohio.
-They have a unique facial disc that is pale gray and a white eyebrow stripe.
+The boreal owl (Aegolius funereus) is a small brown owl in Ohio.
+It has a unique pale gray facial disc and a white eyebrow stripe.
 This owl prefers coniferous and mixed forests but can also be found in open areas and old fields.

 Boreal Owls are active at night, using their sharp hearing and sight to locate their prey.
 They hunt for small rodents like voles, mice, and shrews and sometimes hunt during the day.
-During the summer months, Boreal Owls can be heard singing in the evening and early morning hours.
-Boreal Owls usually build their nests in trees or large shrubs, with some nesting in cavities as well.
+Boreal Owls can be heard singing in the evening and early morning during summer.
+Boreal Owls usually build their nests in trees or large shrubs, with some nesting in cavities.

 In Ohio, they can be found during the nesting season from March through May.
 In the winter, they migrate south and can be found in southern parts of the United States and Mexico.
-Boreal Owls have an interesting call that is described as a “hoo-woo-hoo” sound.
-They are one of the rarest types of owls in Ohio, so if you spot one, consider yourself lucky!
+Boreal Owls have an interesting call described as a “hoo-woo-hoo” sound.
+They are one of the rarest owls in Ohio, so if you spot one, consider yourself lucky!

 The Great Gray Owl is one of the largest owl species in North America and can be found in Ohio.
 These owls are large, ranging from 21-28 inches tall and weighing 1.3 to 3.3 lbs.
-They have a wingspan that can reach up to 5 feet wide.
+Their wingspan can reach up to 5 feet wide.
 They have a distinct color pattern: a mottled gray and brown body, yellow eyes, and a white or yellowish facial disk.

 Leave a Reply